googleforgames/quilkin/docs/src/introduction.md

 * Composable tools for access control and security.
 * Able to be utilised as a standalone binary, with no client/server changes required or as a Rust library depending on how deep an integration you wish for your system.
+* Integration with Game Server hosting platforms such as [Agones](https://agones.dev).
 * Can be integrated with C/C++ code bases via FFI.

 ## What Next?